 The officer relented, and Crockett got the man he wanted.

-Crockett served his term and took a short furlough at home before hearing about an army to be raised to go to Pensacola as part of the War of 1812.
+Crockett served his term and took a short furlough at home before hearing about an army being raised to go to Pensacola, Florida, as part of the War of 1812.
 “I wanted a small taste of British fighting, and I supposed they would be there.”

 Here again the entreaties of his wife were thrown away, “for I always had a way of just going ahead at whatever I had a mind to.”

 The war didn’t last much longer, and he was welcomed home with open arms by his small family when he returned in December of 1814.
 “Though I was only a rough sort of a backwoodsman, they seemed mighty glad to see me… For I do reckon we love as hard in the backwoods country, as any people in the whole creation.”

 The reunion with his wife proved to be short-lived, when the “hardest trial which ever falls to the lot of man” occurred.
 Polly died in the early spring of 1815 shortly after their third child was born.
 She was 27 years old.

 “Death…entered my humble cottage and tore from my children an affectionate good mother, and from me a tender and loving wife.”

 The real story of Davy Crockett is that he was deeply affected by the loss of his wife.
 Davy invited his youngest brother and his family to live with him, but with two young sons and an infant daughter, he knew he needed a mother for his children.